danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 ### Table of contents

 ```

-01. Introduction: Establising a baseline
+01. Establising a baseline
-02. Uncanniness
+02. What even is uncanniness
-03. The Real and The Fake
+03. Is anything real?
-04. The MPC
+04. The MPC is now a lens
-05. Code
+05. Code is valuable
 06. Pinecones are magical
-07. Rooms
+07. Rooms are special places
-08. State
+08. State is immeasurable
 09. The Believing Game
-10. Music
+10. Music has made me
-11. Conclusion: The impossibility of The Maps
+11. The impossibility of The Maps
 ```